dalton-0x0/blog-posts/src/posts/getting-started-with-nextjs.md

 ---
-title: 'Getting Started with NextJS'
-date: '2022-10-16'
+date: "2023-07-03"
+excerpt: NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.
 image: getting-started-nextjs.png
-excerpt: NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.
 isFeatured: true
+title: "Getting Started with NextJS"
 ---

 NextJS is a **framework for ReactJS**.